heteyszabolcs/conf_images_ML_models/README.md

   _train/tif/A:_ if there isn't colony in the field <br>
   _train/tif/B:_ if it is an image with colony/colonies. <br>
 <br>
 2.)
-Train Random forest on the training set (=converted jpg images) <br>
+Training Random forest on the training set (=converted jpg images) <br>
 3.)
-Evaluate the training <br>
+Evaluating the training <br>
 <br>
 Notes: <br>
 There will be generated some performance plots.
 These can be found in the _plot_ folder. <br>
 4.)
-Make predictions on new images using the trained and tuned Random forest model <br>
+Making predictions on new images using the trained and tuned Random forest model <br>
 <br>
 Notes: <br>
 The new images to be tested must place into the _test/tif_ folder before the run. <br>
 <br>
 5.)
-Select the images with potential colony/colonies and transport them in the "final" folder. <br>
+Selecting the images with potential colony/colonies and place them in the "final" folder. <br>

 ## Requirements